 Tweaking this recipe to suit your taste buds and your lifestyle is an absolute must and there are so many ways you can do it!

-Absolutely!
-This is your recipe.
-Making low carb pizza casserole is as simple as choosing a method and running with it.
+- Turn this into a casserole.
+Making keto pizza casserole is as simple as choosing a method and running with it.
 You can either use the cauliflower mixture to make one large crust on the bottom of a casserole pan or use all the little cauliflower crusts to line the bottom of the casserole pan.
 Next, add your toppings and bake.

 - 24 Ounces Cauliflower* frozen